-Please check the Lecture List on the POLIS website for more details about these lectures.
+Please check the Lecture List on the POLIS website for the times and venues of these lectures.

 Contents of this document

 - 1. Aims and objectives of the paper

 - 2. Brief description of the paper

 - 3. Modes of teaching

 - 4. Mode of assessment

 - 5. Background reading

 - 6. List of Lent modules

 - 7. Lecture List for Lent term

 - 8. Supervisions: questions and readings

 - 9. Examination